henrikingo/solon-voting/README.md

 The current code is merely a mockup that is able to connect with a Liquid Feedback system, extract issues to vote on and return results back.
 It is just a mockup that demonstrates the data flows.
-The actual code for any cryptographic functionality is completely missing - implementing this is where our focus is next.
+The actual code for any cryptographic functionality is completely missing.
+Integrating with the Helios project is the next step and proof of concept work for this is now in progress.

 If you want to contribute to development, join us on [Github]!
 The Solon developers think it's an exciting prospect to take representative democracy to